Litigation Attorneys in Hungary

 The local courts are the first instance courts in minor civil and criminal cases.

 The labor disputes such as employment relationship are usually settled by the labor courts.
+Matters arrising from the immigration law in Hungary can also be dealt with in the Hungarian courts.

 What are the responsibilities of the Arbitrary Court in Hungary?